buhii/buhii.github.io/src/contents/20230226-collecting-information-en.md

 ### Mailing Lists

-I subscribe to mailing lists such as [The Gradient](https://thegradient.pub/), [The Batch](https://www.deeplearning.ai/the-batch/), or [Weekly Robotics](https://www.weeklyrobotics.com/), which sometimes offer podcasts.
+I subscribe to mailing lists such as [The Gradient](https://thegradient.pub/), [The Batch](https://www.deeplearning.ai/the-batch/), or [Weekly Robotics](https://www.weeklyrobotics.com/).
+Some of them also offer podcasts.
 I also subscribe to [NIME](https://www.nime.org/list/), which is related to the computer music field.

 ### Libraries